IAMX: Chris Corner

-Band History
+History

-IAMX was founded by Corner in 2002, in London, England.
-The name 'I am X' refers to Becoming X, the title of the Sneaker Pimps debut album, but Corner explained that by founding IAMX, he no longer felt that he was becoming X, but rather that he was X. With the meaning of the X ever changing.
+IAMX was founded by Corner in 2002 in London, England.
+The name 'I am X' refers to Becoming X, the title of the Sneaker Pimps debut album.
+Corner explained that by founding IAMX, he no longer felt that he was becoming X, but rather that he was X, with the meaning of the X ever changing.
 "X represents the subconscious.
 It is Art, Sex, Truth.
 It is radical openness that we achieve in heightened states of creativity.
 It is the unquantifiable element in all pleasure and all pain.
 IAMX as a project is an alter ego; a second personality that I can play with and nurture."

-Additionally, throughout the project's aesthetics, the X in IAMX can be periodically seen placed within brackets, like the unknown variable in a mathematical equation: {X} A reference to the works of the French philosopher Gilles Deleuze.
+Additionally, throughout the project's aesthetics, the X in IAMX can be periodically seen placed within brackets (e.g. {X}), like the unknown variable in a mathematical equation.
+This is a reference to the works of the French philosopher Gilles Deleuze.

 Kiss + Swallow (2004–2006)

 IAMX's debut album, Kiss + Swallow, was released in 2004 and consisted of melancholic, dark, 1980s-influenced electro music with lyrical content often referring to the psychology of sexual fantasy and role play, gender bending, the exploration of solitude, aggression, longing, codependency and mortality.
-It was, as all IAMX albums to follow, written, performed and produced by Corner himself.
+It was written, performed and produced by Corner himself.
 Kiss + Swallow was recorded in Corner's home studio in London called The Den.

 Many of the songs were initially written by Corner for a fourth Sneaker Pimps album, but while the band was working on the album, it soon became clear that the songs did not suit the direction of Sneaker Pimps.
-The songs remained important to Corner however, so he decided to keep working on them for this separate project.
+However, the songs remained important to Corner, so he decided to keep working on them as a separate project.

 After the release of Kiss + Swallow, Corner went on tour with IAMX, playing sporadically throughout Europe and the US.
 The live line-up varied between a revolving cast of close friends including Sue Denim of Robots in Disguise (whose vocals are also featured on the album), Noel Fielding and Julian Barratt of The Mighty Boosh, James Cook of Nemo, Mary Ambrose, and the actress Julia Davis of Nighty Night.

 Kiss + Swallow was released in the US on 17 June 2008.
-The US album included the previously unreleased track "I-Polaroids" and a remix of the title song by Moonbootica, and has a variant cover of the album artwork.
+The US album included the previously unreleased track "I-Polaroids" and a remix of the title song by Moonbootica, and used a variant cover for the album artwork.